 - The meltdown of sea stars was first detected in June 2013 in Washington State in ochre stars and in sunflower stars in Howe Sound (BC) in late August 2013 but has now been reported at sites from Alaska to the Mexican border.

 The number of sea stars impacted is orders of magnitude greater than any previous known outbreak.

-- Most likely due to a pathogen although so far no disease organism has been identified but further testing is being done, including genomic testing.
+- Most likely due to a pathogen (virus and or/bacteria).
+Cornell University is doing the genomic work.
 Toxins and environmental conditions have not been ruled out as the cause (or compounding factors).

 - If it is a pathogen, how quickly it spreads is influenced by the number of animals and if they are stressed.
 There are likely to be layers of stressors.

 - It has put forward by the scientific community that this could be a normal mechanism for overpopulation in sea stars.

 - While radioactivity certainly is an environmental stressor, the Fukushima Disaster has not been implicated in Sea Star Wasting Syndrome – really!
 From a January 30, 2014 Earth Fix article “scientists see Fukushima as an unlikely culprit because the die-offs are patchy, popping up in certain places like Seattle and Santa Barbara and not in others, such as coastal Oregon, where wasting has only been reported at one location.”
 (Also see January 19th, 2014 article “Half-Lives and Half-Truths – Discovering the truth about five of the most widespread myths of the Fukushima disaster” and scroll to the sources at the end of this article for scientific papers on the potential impacts of Fukushima).

 The 1-minute time-lapse video below shows the progression of the Syndrome in a sunflower star over 7 hours.